Do you find it hard to get your daily dose of fruits and vegetables? If you do, you’re not alone.

 - Top your morning bowl of cold cereal, oatmeal or yogurt with dried or fresh fruit.
 Strawberries, blueberries, blackberries, bananas, grapes, raisins, dried cranberries, dates, and figs are all delicious.

 - Add blueberries or bananas to your pancake batter.

-- Try topping your pancakes with berries, warmed sauteed apples, or applesauce instead of syrup.
+- Try topping your pancakes with berries, warm apple compote, or applesauce instead of syrup.